 How to deal with late payers

-- You have a payment policy and terms to begin with
+- Ensure you have a clear payment policy and late payment terms within your freelancer contract.

-- You retain open and regular communication with your clients and ensure you’ve both agreed on the timescale and budget of each new project
+- Maintain open and regular communication with your clients and ensure you’ve both agreed on the timescale and budget of each new project.

-- You know how much time they want you to spend, and they know how much their invoice is going to be
+- Make sure you know how much time clients want you to spend, and ensure they know how much their invoice is going to be.

-- Your payment terms are on each invoice you send out along with clear instructions on how to pay you
+- Put your payment terms on each invoice along with clear instructions on how to pay you.

-- You email a friendly reminder a day before the client’s invoice is due
+- Email a friendly reminder a day before the client’s invoice is due.
+Sometimes they just forget.

-- You let the client know their invoice has gone overdue a day after they’ve breached your payment terms
+- Let the client know their invoice has gone overdue a day after they’ve breached your payment terms.

-- You send your first formal reminder a week after their payment is overdue.
-Calls are good but you need a paper trail
+- Send your first formal reminder a week after their payment is overdue.
+Calls are great but you need to keep a paper trail.

-- You send your second formal reminder a week after the first
+- Send your second formal reminder a week after the first.

-- You send a final demand telling them you’re about to start legal proceedings to recover the payment
+- Then send a final demand stating you’re about to start legal proceedings to recover the payment.

 My own experience